 'Obviously we love the PC,' Gabe Newell told us 15 years ago, but his focus was on 'a responsibility to gamers and game developers'

-- ▪Gabe Newell stated in 2011 that Valve's priority was a responsibility to gamers and developers, not promoting the PC as a platform.
+- ▪Gabe Newell stated that Valve's responsibility is to gamers and game developers, not to champion the PC as a platform.

-- ▪Newell praised the PC for its openness, innovation, and value, citing 350 million units sold the previous year.
+- ▪He praised the PC for its openness, innovation, and affordability, noting 350 million PCs were sold in one year.

-- ▪Valve launched initiatives like Steam Greenlight and later opened Steam to nearly all developers, though content moderation remains controversial.
+- ▪Valve launched initiatives like Steam Greenlight and opened Steam to all developers, though content moderation decisions have sparked controversy.

 Opening excerpt (first ~120 words) tap to expand